A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The issue of Medicaid expansion was essentially off the table in South Dakota as of early 2017.
 The coalition tasked with recommending how the state should expand coverage updated their conclusions in December 2016 to note that Governor Daugaard was no longer recommending Medicaid expansion for 2017, in light of the incoming Trump administration’s plans to overhaul Medicaid nationwide with block grants or per-capita allotments.
 Ultimately, that did not come to pass at the federal level, but no progress was made toward Medicaid expansion in South Dakota in the meantime.

-Kristi Noem took office as governor in 2019, and opposes Medicaid expansion.
+Kristi Noem took office as governor in 2019, and opposed Medicaid expansion.
 But voters in the state had an opportunity to decide the matter for themselves on the 2022 ballot, and they approved Medicaid expansion.
-Most of the states that have expanded Medicaid have done so via legislation.
-But as time goes on and lawmakers and/or governors in a dwindling number of states continue to reject federal funding to expand Medicaid, the issue is increasingly being taken directly to voters.
+Most of the states that have expanded Medicaid have done so via legislation, but South Dakota is one of several where the issue has been decided by voters instead.

-In order to get the measure on the ballot, Medicaid expansion supporters in South Dakota gathered more than 38,000 signatures.
+To get the measure on the ballot, Medicaid expansion supporters in South Dakota gathered more than 38,000 signatures.
 There were concerns that the measure might need 60% approval to pass, as voters also had the opportunity to vote on South Dakota Constitutional Amendment C in the June 2022 primary election.
 That measure was defeated, but if it had been approved it would have required 60% voter approval for future ballot measures that increased taxes or require the state to appropriate more than $10 million.
-If voters had approved Amendment C, Amendment D would have needed to be approved by at least 60% of voters in order to pass.
-But since Amendment C did not pass, Amendment D only needed a simple majority in order to pass (it ultimately got 56% of the vote).
+If voters had approved Amendment C, Amendment D would have needed to be approved by at least 60% of voters to pass.
+But since Amendment C did not pass, Amendment D only needed a simple majority to pass (it ultimately got 56% of the vote).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.